3D-Printing-for-Microfluidics/Bonjour_3D_printer_discovery/bonjour_js_server/README.txt

-bonjour_js_server detects all nordinbeacon bonjor_services.
+bonjour_js_server detects all nordinbeacon2 bonjor_services.
 It then exposes a web api that can be used to display or utilize that information.
 To install:

 1) Open terminal in this directory.